Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 #### Capacity

 Create availability entries for organization members.
 Issue - version - increment association subtract remaining effort from availability.

+#### Prioritization

+Issue "importance" - cumulative priority - sum of priorities of the issue and dependent issues.

+The same for version - versions are dependent if at least one issue in one version is dependent on the other.
+Cumulative priority.

+Cumulative effort is the opposite - remaining effort for this issue and its pre-requisites.
+The same for versions.

+Version dependency graph.

+Ready to work issues and versions.

+Ordering:

+- Remaining effort
+- Cumulative priority

+Get out smallest first or get out most important first or some combination - proportion of priority vs remaining effort.

 ### Reporting